Dom58/Alight-Coding-Challenge-BE_FE/frontend/README.md

    `https://github.com/Dom58/Alight-Coding-Challenge-BE_FE.git`

 In your terminal, run
-`     cd frontend
+`cd Alight-Coding-Challenge-BE_FE` and then
-    `
+`cd frontend` or simply run `cd Alight-Coding-Challenge-BE_FE/frontend` to navigate to the Google front project for the frontend codebase.

-to navigate to the Google front project
+After you navigate to the frontend project/folder, follow the below steps to run the project

 2. Install dependencies